gchq/coreax/CONTRIBUTING.md

 - Create a [Draft pull request][pr-draft] while you are working on the changes to allow others to monitor progress and see the issue is being worked on.
 - Pull in changes from upstream often to minimise merge conflicts.
 - Make any required changes.
+- Resolve any conflicts with the target branch.
 - [Change your PR to ready][pr-ready] when the PR is ready for review.
 You can convert back to Draft at any time.

 Do **not** add labels like `[RFC]` or `[WIP]` to the title of your PR to indicate its state.